ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/erc20-as-subnet-gas-token/README.md

 ##### What Happens on the Video?

-- Start by a lock transaction from avax with amount 40.
+- Start by a lock transaction from AVAX with amount 40.
 As stated in the video this transaction was sent when the relayer was not working.
 Therefore, it is not processed and it will not be processed when we start the relayer with `node relayer.js` because there has been many blocks after it